 What Is Handfasting?

-Originally the term ‘handfasting’ referred to the hand-shaking to seal a contract.
-Most formal weddings were, in fact, arranged marriages and the future husband was required to make a down payment or a ‘wed’ for his bride.
+Originally, the term ‘handfasting’ referred to the ritual of hand-shaking to seal a contract.
+Most formal weddings were, in fact, arranged marriages, and the future husband was required to make a down payment or a ‘wed’ for his bride.
 The deal was then agreed and hands-shaken between the erstwhile groom and his future father-in-law.

 These days handfasting is an informal alternative to a marriage ceremony.
 It can either be a loose commitment for the couple to live together to see if they are truly compatible, or it can be a lifetime commitment enshrined in law by a separate (or included) legal ceremony.
 It is particularly popular among witches and pagans.

 The handfasting part of the proceeds now refers to the act of gently wrapping a ribbon around the couple’s right hands to signify their bond.
-Often this forms the pinnacle of the ceremony after exchanging rings.
+Often this forms the pinnacle of the ceremony and occurs after the exchanging of rings.

 Security in a relationship lies neither in looking back to what was in nostalgia, not forward to what it might be in dread or anticipation, but living in the present relationship and accepting it as it is now.— “Gift from the Sea” by Anne Morrow Lindbergh

 Generally speaking, a handfasting is a less fussy version of a wedding.
 It’s relaxed, fun and the couple can structure it any way they wish.
 It can take place anywhere, and anyone or no one can officiate.

 The idea of a year and a day is less overwhelming than a legal binding of potentially a lifetime.
 And the renewal of vows after that period can be just as romantic as the first time.
 The couple might choose to renew their vow publicly or privately.